 Speech and Language and IEEE/ACM Transactions on Audio, Speech, and

 Language Processing.
-From 2018 to 2021, he was the Editor-in-Chief of
+From 2018 to 2021, he served as the

-APSIPA Transactions on Signal and Information Processing.
+Editor-in-Chief of APSIPA Transactions on Signal and Information

-Dr. Kawahara is the President of APSIPA, the Secretary General of
+Dr. Kawahara was the President of APSIPA in 2023-2024 and the

-ISCA, and a Fellow of IEEE.
+Secretary General of ISCA in 2024-2025, and he is a Fellow of IEEE.